jiweil/Neural-Dialogue-Generation/README.md

     sh select_top_decoded.sh yourDecodingOutputFile yourFileToStoreTopResponses

-* Third, compute relevance score for the entire training set and then distill the dataset.
-The code provides two different ways to compute relevance score: either using a pre-trained Seq2Seq model or averaging Glove embeddings cd ../Glove or cd ../Encoder
+* Third, compute relevance scores for the entire training set and then distill the training set.
+The code provides two different ways to compute the scores: using a pre-trained Seq2Seq model or averaging Glove embeddings

+    cd ../Glove or cd ../Encoder

 ##Glove

 options include

-    -TrainingData       (the path for your training data to distill) -TopResponseFile    (the path for your extracted top frequent responses) -batch_size         (default 1280, batch size)
+    -TrainingData       (path for your training data to distill) -TopResponseFile    (path for your extracted top frequent responses) -batch_size         (default 1280, batch size)
-    -save_score_file    (default "relevance_score", the path for saving relevance_score for each instance in the training set)
-    -distill_rate       (default 0.08, the proportion of training data to distill in this round) -distill_four_gram  (default true, whether to remove all training instances that share four-grams with any one of the top frequent responses)
+    -save_score_file    (default "relevance_score", path for saving relevance_score for each instance in the training set) -distill_rate       (default 0.08, the proportion of training data to distill in this round) -distill_four_gram  (default true, whether to remove all training instances that share four-grams with any one of the top frequent responses)
     -loadscore          (default false, whether to load already-computed relevance scores)